 More and more people nowadays are realizing the power of optimal nutrition for their health.
 As a dietitian, this is very exciting… we love talking about all things food!

 With more people learning the power of nutrition, there has unfortunately been many under qualified people spreading misinformation to the public.
-We are talking about influencers, celebrities, trainers, doctors (yes, you read that right, doctors are not qualified to be giving nutrition advice).
+Who is spreading nutrition misinformation?
+We are talking about influencers, celebrities, trainers, doctors (yes, you read that right, doctors are not qualified to be giving evidence backed nutrition advice).
+Influencing you to buy products and foods that are overpriced and have no significant benefit to overall health.
+Also, generating this fear around food can create a lot of problems- for example it can lead to restrictive eating patterns and increase overall stress around food and meal times.
+Is this really how we want to feel around food?

-So who should you trust?
+So who should you trust in the nutrition space?
 Who is qualified to be giving up-to date, research backed nutrition advice/ guidance?

 Who are dietitians?